tyiannak/multimodalAnalysis/README.md

 # multimodalAnalysis

 ## General
+This code contains sample code for the Courses
+ - "Machine Learning for Multimodal Data" of the [MSc in Artificial Intelligence](http://msc-ai.iit.demokritos.gr), of the University of Pireaus and the National Centre for Scientific Research "Demokritos".
-This code contains sample code for the Course "Multimoda Information Processing and Analysis" of the MSc in Data Science, of the National Centre for Scientific Research "Demokritos".
+ - "Multimodal Information Processing and Analysis" of the [MSc in Data Science](http://msc-data-science.iit.demokritos.gr), of the National Centre for Scientific Research "Demokritos" and the University of Pelloponese. .

- The course covers introductory issues with regards to audio segmentation and classification, image processing, image feature extraction, segmentation and classification, video analysis and multimodal fusion.
+This material covers introductory issues with regards to audio segmentation and classification, image processing, image feature extraction, segmentation and classification, video analysis and multimodal fusion.

 ## Dependencies